falkr/iik-edu/pages/faglærer/timeplan.md

 # Course scheduling (for course coordinators)

-:warning:
-*Current deadline: **Feb 23, 2024** – Registration of course schedule data for courses to be given autumn 2024.*

 Once it is decided that a course is to be given a given semester, the course coordinator has two tasks:
 - register course schedule data the semester before the course is given, and